yatil/vegan/index.md

 <div>
   <ol class="footnotes">
     <li id="fn1">It was awesome at Fronteers in Amsterdam, really.&nbsp;<a href="#fnr1"  class="footnoteBackLink"  title="Jump back to footnote 1 in the text.">&#8617;</a></li>
+    <li id="fn2">Waiting on the side while everyone else is chatting and making connections can break the conference experience for some, at least if they are at the conference for the first time and don’t know anybody.&nbsp;<a href="#fnr2"  class="footnoteBackLink"  title="Jump back to footnote 2 in the text.">&#8617;</a></li>
   </ol>
 </div>